 - Pour the egg mixture into the prepared baking dish on top of the bread cubes, making sure to coat evenly and thoroughly.

-- Bake at 350 degrees F, uncovered, until a knife inserted into the edge of the pan (not the middle) comes out clean.
+- Bake at 350 degrees F, uncovered, until a knife inserted into the edge of the pan (not the middle) comes out clean, 45-60 minutes.
 Cool on a wire rack until warm or room temperature, and serve.

 Bourbon Sauce Topping: Want a delightful bourbon sauce to go along with your bread pudding?
 Sure you do!
 While the pudding bakes, combine ½ c (1 stick) butter, 1 c brown sugar, 4 tbsp bourbon, and 2 tbsp whole milk or cream in a small saucepan.
 Heat to boiling, whisking constantly, until the sugar is dissolved and the mixture is very slightly reduced.
 Serve hot, and spoon over warm bread pudding.